 20th centuries.
 What Laurie prides himself in is the ability to present all this

 material and put fun into the reading.

-Laurie now resides in Vernon Hills, Illinois after his wife Helen passed away in June of 2013.
-She had suffered a major stroke and their children & family wanted us back to Chicagoland.
-The Company no longer exists as it was and it is Laurie's intention to spend the rest of his life working on both the Website and sharing his sixty seven years of knowledge with both the Locksmiths and Architecturall Hardware Consultants.
+Laurie now resides in Grayslake, Illinois after his wife Helen passed away in June of 2013.
+She had suffered a major stroke and their children & family wanted them back to Chicagoland.
+The Company no longer exists as it was and it is Laurie's intention to spend the rest of his life working on both the Website and sharing his 68 years of knowledge with both the Locksmiths and Architecturall Hardware Consultants.
 Their firm was quite diversified, serving as manufacturers’ representatives, marketing, advertising and technical consultants.
-Helen's accounting practice also assisted both her clients and H&L SIMON’s customers in accounting procedures, tax and general business advice.
+Helen's accounting practice also assisted both her clients and H&L SIMON’s clients in accounting procedures, tax and general business advice.